kentavrex/yaml_to_xml/README.md

 ## Information
 * This is a simple script that parses an YAML file to XML
 * This is testing and sampling purposes but can be changed to production ready
-* This should be run in an isolated python environment (virtual env)
+* It should be run in an isolated python environment (virtual env)

 ## Requirements
 * Python 3.6+